mrhaffner/on-the-snow-api/README.md

-### This is the back end for my OnTheSnow.com Clone project!
+### This is the back end for my OnTheSnow.com clone project!

 #### Main technologies and libraries used:
 - Flask / Python